 -choose one or two days a week to eat only plant-based foods

 -replace regular cheese with a vegan alternative or use nut cheeses.

-With a little research and planning, you can create an eating plan that is satisfying for your body without compromising on nutrient quality.
+With a little research and planning, you can create a satisfying eating plan for your body without compromising on nutrient quality.
 If the idea of making changes to your diet seems daunting, don’t worry!
 Eating healthy doesn’t have to be hard with these easy tips.
 One important consideration is the protein content of your diet – particularly if you’re looking to maintain or build muscle mass.
-If you’re wondering how to incorporate more protein into your diet without eating too many animal products try utilizing a high-quality protein supplement to support your needs
+If you’re wondering how to incorporate more protein into your diet without eating too many animal products, try utilizing a high-quality protein supplement to support your needs.